-FHIR Server API Criteria will be tested via interactive testing because there is no adoption for API certified capabilities to date.
+FHIR Server API Criteria and electronic health information export will be tested via interactive testing because there is no adoption for API certified capabilities to date.

-Integra Connect reached out to client managers and clients to investigate why API criteria are not being used and determined that there was a lack of awareness and desire to utilize the FHIR Server API.
+Integra Connect reached out to client managers and clients to investigate why API criteria are not being used and determined that there was a continued lack of desire to utilize the FHIR Server API.

-Integra Connect has disseminated the API developer-centric documentation to the client management team and also plans to update API documentation to make it more client-centric, and will produce an implementation guide to support adoption.
+Integra Connect has disseminated the API developer-centric documentation to the client management team and also plans to update API documentation to make it more client-centric and will produce an implementation guide to support adoption.

-Until then, Integra Connect will plan to demonstrate that the certified FHIR API capabilities are available in the IntegraCloud EHR production environment and ready for clients to use in the Real World.
+Until then, Integra Connect will plan to demonstrate that the certified FHIR API capabilities and electronic data export features are available in the IntegraCloud EHR production environment and ready for clients to use in the Real World.